Augusto182/konecta/readme.md

 # Konecta Symfony Project

-Handcrafted by Augusto R. M. as demonstration for Konecta.
+Developed by Augusto R. M. as demonstration for Konecta.
+Contact at augusto@sucorreo.org

 ## Requirements